gravitational/teleport/rfd/0002-streaming.md

 Session events embed session metadata:

 ```
-// SessionMetadata is a common session event metadata
+// SesssionMetadata is a common session event metadata
 message SessionMetadata {
     // SessionID is a unique UUID of the session.
     string SessionID = 1;